gnos28/gnos/README.md

 - **cache handling** in read operations
 - **api call delays & queue** to stay in the range of google limitations
-- **error management** : will await until google API is available again in case of error, will throw an error if not available during 120s
+- **error management** : will await until google API is available again in case of error, will throw an error if not available during 120s or if a single request takes more than 120s to be executed

 ### Authentication and authorization using Service account credentials